Home * About us * About Namibia * Hunting Areas * Information * Prices * Articles * Refrences

 6. Rifles and ammunition:

-We would like to encourage you to read Craig Boddington's Safari Rifles 2, as it gives valuable background information especially for first time hunters to Africa on calibres and ammunition suitable for all types of African game.
+We would like to encourage you to read Craig Boddingtons's Safari Rifles 2, as it gives valuable background information especially for first time hunters to Africa on calibers and ammunition suitable for all types of African game.

-We also refer you to the NAPHA website above on Namibian law and recommendations on calibres and ammunition. (http://www.napha.com.na)
+We also refer you to the NAPHA website above on Namibian law and recommendations on calibers and ammunition. http://www.napha-namibia.com

-Anton Esterhuizen, owner and Professional hunter of Estreux Safaris recommend the following:
+Click to enlarge Anton Esterhuizen, Owner and Professional hunter of Estreux Safaris recommend the following:

-Recommended bullets for Plains game and leopard in Namibia: Barnes X/TS, Swift A-Frame, Woodleigh and Trophy Bonded Bear Claw.
+Recommended bullets for Plains game and Leopard in Namibia: Barnes X/TS, Swift A-Frame, Woodleigh and Trophy Bonded Bear Claw.
+(Rapid expanding bullets for cats are recommended)

-Recommended bullets for Dangerous thick skinned Game in Namibia: Barnes and Woodleigh solids
+Recommended bullets for Dangerous thick skinned Game in Namibia: Barnes Banded Solids and Woodleigh Solids

-Home * About us * About Namibia * Hunting Areas * Information * Prices * Articles * Gallery
+Home * About us * About Namibia * Hunting Areas * Accommodation * Information * Prices *

 Copyright @ 2009 Estreux Safaris cc